LGBTQ history of the Olympic and Paralympic Games: Ancient Olympic Games

 Historians have also commented on elements of sexuality within the context of the ancient Olympic Games specifically.
 Author and Olympic historian Tony Perrottet has said that while Greek poets wrote odes to the bodies of the men, contemporaneous cultures like the Persians and the Egyptians thought the concept of naked men engaging in physical activity together "promoted sexual degeneracy".
 The ancient Olympic Games were undertaken in the nude, though this was not initially the case.
 Historians have connected this nudity to the tradition of men entering adulthood parading naked as a rite of passage.
 Emeritus professor Nick Fisher wrote that "men believed that nakedness… should reveal the perfection of the trained body and that an erotic response to muscular, bronzed bodies gleaming with olive oil, like statues, was a natural part of the admiration elicited by divinely gifted beauty and skills."
 Anthropologist Greg Laden described the ancient Olympics as "a softly pornographic group voyeuristic tournament".

 Some Ancient Olympians noted for stigmatised adult relationships include the general and statesman Alcibiades, a successful Olympic chariot racer (taking first, second and fourth in 416 BC) who had a much-studied relationship with Socrates, also notoriously having many mistresses; and stadion run winner Diocles of Corinth, who moved to Thebes to live with Philolaus of Corinth (of the Bacchiadae) and would be buried with him.
 In Thebes, Philolaus was a legislator who successfully advocated for adult male unions.
 Pythagoras of Samos was turned away from the boys' boxing contest and made to compete with the men, while being mocked for being effeminate; he also won the event.
 Gymnast Iccus of Taranto and pankratiast Kleitomachos were instead known for their abstinence, Kleitomachos supposedly to the point that he could not stand to even hear sex mentioned.

 During the height of the popularity of the Olympics, many Greek athletes would spend significant periods of the Olympiad training in specific conditions – historian David Henry James Larmour noted ten months and Eusebius wrote that, during his time, it was sixteen months – including "apparently" having to abstain from sexual intercourse with women.

-Cotswold Olimpick Games

-In the early 17th century (likely 1612), the Cotswold Olimpick Games, inspired by the ancient Games and somewhat recognised as a precursor to the modern Olympic movement by the International Olympic Committee (IOC), were founded by Robert Dover with the approval of James I. The personal relationships of James with male courtiers has been noted, and he expressly wanted the Games to be celebrated with an air of pageantry, providing fine clothes for Dover.
-In the middle of the century, Puritanism grew, and, with it, an increased dislike for the monarchy and for celebration.
-Upon James' death, the Games suffered; they ended at the outbreak of the Civil War but were revived during the Restoration in 1660, being regularly held for nearly two centuries after this (until 1852), under James' philosophy.